ayush-kumar-1/lovelace/Cyberbullying Project/Dataset Quality Issue.md

 - determine the extent of mislabeling using our pre-trained XLNet model
 - use assessment to iterate on datasets and boost model performance

+The six papers cited for seed queries for DQE
+- Agrawal 2018 - Deep Learning for Detecting Cyberbullying Across Multiple Social Media Platforms
+- Brettschneider 2015 - Detecting Online Harassment in Social Networks
+-

 **Retweets Should be Removed**
 This additional preprocessing step will increase the diversity of the corpus and differentiate between an original cyberbullying tweet, and somebody simply responding to a tweet that contains cyberbullying.
 Idea taken from Brettschneider

 https://developer.twitter.com/en/use-cases/do-research
 - Twitter streaming API for better data collection than GetOldTweets3
+- includes details like language of tweets and more
+- Free plan includes 500k tweets/month for testing
+- Academic plan includes 10m tweets/month but requires and extensive application & approval process